Hymlock/Continuum-Wars-Roll-Widget/README.md

-Your Name (@your-username) - Creator and primary maintainer.
+hymlock@hotmail.com - Creator and primary maintainer.

 Contributions are welcome!
 Fork the repo, make changes, and submit a pull request.